safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 The `MoneriumPack` class enables the use of Monerium services with Safe.
 To use it, create an instance of the pack and pass it to the `SafeOnRampKit` `init` method.

-This pack makes possible to "Login with Monerium" by creating a connection between your Safe address and your Monerium account.
-Using this pack you will start an authentication flow using the Monerium SDK which will allow you to gain access to your account resources.
+This pack allows you to "Login with Monerium" by creating a connection between your Safe address and your Monerium account.
+This pack starts an authentication flow that uses the Monerium SDK to gain access to your account.

 #### `new MoneriumPack(moneriumConfig)`